Zer0-Bug/IMDB_Prediction/README.md

 <h2 align="center">Deployment & Installation</h2>

 ### Repository Acquisition
-To initialize a local copy of this project:
+To initialize a local copy of this project for analysis or further development:
 ```bash
 git clone https://github.com/Zer0-Bug/IMDB_Prediction.git
 ```

 ### Environment Configuration
-Dependencies are managed via standard Python package managers.
-It is recommended to use a virtual environment:
+The project dependencies are managed via standard Python package managers.
+It is recommended to utilize a virtual environment (venv or conda) to prevent dependency conflicts:
 ```bash
 pip install numpy pandas scikit-learn xgboost matplotlib seaborn
 ```

-### Execution
+### Reproducing Results
-To reproduce the analysis and results:
+To execute the pipeline and verify the performance metrics:
-1. Navigate to the `Code and Dataset` directory.
+1. Navigate to the `Code and Dataset` subdirectory.
-2. Launch Jupyter Notebook or JupyterLab.
+2. Launch a Jupyter development environment (Notebook or Lab).
-3. Execute the cells in `IMDB Movie Ratings Prediction.ipynb` sequentially.
+3. Execute the computational cells in `IMDB Movie Ratings Prediction.ipynb` in sequential order to perform the full EDA and model training flow.

 ---
 <br>